The Life of Ursula Fleming

 I am deeply interested in the project of the orthodoxy of Meister Eckhart.
 I think that it is a matter of extreme importance for the good name of the Catholic Church among both Christians and people of other religious traditions, especially Hindus, for whom he is the model of the supreme mystic.

 Eckhart is regarded by those of many faiths other than Christianity as one with whom they can find common ground and whose teachings could be the basis of much better understanding between the different religions.
-A number of books have been written about Eckhart by thinkers form these other faiths.
+A number of books have been written about Eckhart by thinkers from these other faiths.